Sanders backs Biden as ex-rivals join forces to beat Trump

-WASHINGTON (AP) — Bernie Sanders endorsed Joe Biden’s presidential campaign on Monday, encouraging his progressive supporters to rally behind the presumptive Democratic nominee in an urgent bid to defeat President Donald Trump.
+WASHINGTON (AP) — Bernie Sanders has endorsed Joe Biden’s presidential campaign, encouraging his progressive supporters to rally behind the presumptive Democratic nominee in an urgent bid to defeat President Donald Trump.

 The backing came less than a week after Sanders ended his presidential campaign, which was centered around progressive policies such as universal health care.
 There were early signs that some leading progressives weren’t ready to fully follow Sanders’ lead.
 And Trump’s campaign was eager to use the endorsement to tie Biden more closely to Sanders, whose identity as a democratic socialist is objectionable to Republicans and some Democrats.